SEO Copywriting: The Basics

 This is typically the largest sized text on the page.
 It tells the user what the page is about and why it is important.

-Minimum 300 words recommended.
+Minimum 350 words recommended.
 The bulk of the page’s content will be placed here.
-Think about your target audience and what they are thinking, what their hot buttons are and the language they would use.
+Think about your target audience’s hot buttons and what language they would use.
 Remember, you are writing for people AND search engines.

 - Paragraphs should be short and to the point.